 - When you see that the gelatin is ready, remove it from heat and wait a few minutes before consuming it.

-- Eat it on an empty stomach at least half an hour before your regular breakfast.
+- Most importantly, eat it on an empty stomach at least half an hour before your regular breakfast.

-- If you want to give it a more pleasant flavor, you can mix in a little orange juice or other fruit juice.
+- Lastly, if you want to give it a more pleasant flavor, you can mix in a little orange juice or other fruit juice.

 3. Natural gelatin milk

 Gelatin milk is a great option for breakfast because it helps “recharge” your body’s energy stores.